ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-02-28-how-to-switch-to-iss-art-from-another-software-development-partner.md

 **Have the two vendors work together**

-For large projects, it’s a good practice to have the new provider’s team working together with the previous provider’s team under a single release or several agile iterations.
+For large projects, it's a good practice to have the new provider's team working together with the previous provider's team under a single release or several agile iterations.
 As soon as they perform at least one release together, the new provider will get an understanding of the processes, technologies, and code.

 ![](https://issart.com/blog/wp-content/uploads/2019/02/adult-architect-blueprint-416405.jpg)